Holland Park

 The level of cultural diversity witnessed in Holland Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Holland Park showed above-average cultural diversity, with 21.7% of its population born overseas and 14.8% speaking a language other than English at home.
-Christianity was the predominant religion in Holland Park, comprising 49.0% of people.
-Notably, Judaism was overrepresented at 0.2%, compared to None% across Greater Brisbane.
+Holland Park exhibited above-average cultural diversity, with 21.7% of its population born overseas and 14.8% speaking a language other than English at home.
+Christianity was the dominant religion in Holland Park, comprising 49.0% of the population.
+Notably, Judaism was overrepresented compared to Greater Brisbane, making up 0.2% of Holland Park's population versus 0.1%.

 Frequently Asked Questions - Diversity